Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_description.rst

 Policy & Audit
 --------------

-The VIN™ is the first distributed ledger built for communications.
+The *VIN™* is the first distributed ledger built for communications.
 Data and transactions are stored in an immutable auditable ledger.
 All data is traceable on a supply chain that ensures trust and reliability for critical operations.

 Operational Capabilities
 ------------------------

-The VIN™, as part of its guarantee of data integrity and availability, provides the following operational capabilities:
+The *VIN™*, as part of its guarantee of data integrity and availability, provides the following operational capabilities:

 * Zero-Trust Networking

-  * Virgil applies distributed ledgers as communications middleware with patented encoding techniques
+  * *Virgil Systems* applies distributed ledgers as communications middleware with patented encoding techniques
   * Invulnerable Storage – obfuscation and random mixing
   * Invulnerable Communications: integrity/availability guarantee
   * Network visibility